 LINE

-The line is the foundation in drawing art and it’s one of the seven elements of art.
+A line is the foundation in drawing art and it’s one of the seven elements of art.
 The basic idea to create a painting or a sculpture begins with a line.
-The line is the starting point and often defines the edges of a form for almost all designs.
+It is the starting point of a drawing, painting, or sculpture, defining shapes and forms.

 5 types of Lines in Art